Democrats plan lightning Trump impeachment, want him out now

 Trump was tweeting again Friday, his Twitter account reinstated after a brief ban, and he reverted to an aggressive statement that his supporters must not be “disrespected” after he had sent out a calmer Thursday video decrying the violence.
 Toward evening, Twitter said it was permanently suspending him from its platform, citing “risk of further incitement of violence.”

-The soonest the Senate could begin an impeachment trial would be Jan.
+The soonest the Senate could begin an impeachment trial under the current calendar would be Jan.
 20, Inauguration Day.

 Conviction in the Republican Senate at this late date would seem unlikely, though in a sign of Trump’s shattering of the party many Republicans were silent on the issue.